 - In 1959, the institute was declared a deemed university and an ‘institute of national importance’.

-- Mahalanobis contributed towards the field of statistics through his research and findings.
+- Mahalanobis contributed to the field of statistics through his research and findings.
 He is remembered mostly for the Mahalanobis Distance, which is denoted as D2.
 D2 is a multivariate distance measure which is used for comparing and grouping populations.

 - He also invented an instrument used for measuring skull measurements known as profiloscope.
 He contributed towards the subject of physical anthropology as well.